Biographical Overview

 Mid to late 70’s – It was around the mid 70’s when I told my parents, based on my current understanding, we should not be worrying about Russia attacking America as they did not have a religiously driven government; we should be concerned with what may come from the Middle East due to the combined dynamics of governance entwined with religion.
 I recall pointing out that Russia and China were not religious and therefore had a different prioritization basis.
 I began to devour geopolitics, engineering and natural science.
 Spending my lunch hour in the library reading the latest magazines: US News & World Report, Newsweek, Time, Popular Science, Popular Mechanics, Nature, were some of my favorites.
 It was around this time the chaotic nature of the family led me to escapism and a brief interlude in the local counter-culture around the 8th – 10th grade.
 I graduated early from high school and began attending a local college.
 From there I decided to go to engineering school.

 Late 70’s early 80’s – Engineering and production, as well as electronics.
 I graduated from Sound Master Recording & Engineering Schools in 1981 (the same year I would have graduated high school had I stayed).
 Working on various productions in Hollywood until 1983 when I moved to the NATO base in Iceland.
-Working at the AFRTS station at NAVSTAKEF military base (a NATO base in the Atlantic).
+Working at the AFRTS station at NAVSTAKEF military base (a NATO base in the North Atlantic).
 A typical day included field and studio camera work, editing, a live evening newscast and nightly radio broadcasting.
+Aside from the occasional Russian bomber intrusion, line on the base was fairly normal.
 I also worked at the youth center.

 1980’s – My interests turned more deeply into psychology and behavioral science.
 I wanted to understand how we arrive at what we ‘think’ we know.
 I examined the perspectives of Adler, Freud, Maslow, and Jung, as well as Family Systems (Dr. Murray Bowen), sub-cultural beliefs, and abnormal psychology.
 I began to look at neural function in the brain, neuro-chemistry, interaction, nutrition, neuro-development.
 I hypothesized that ‘the individual’ meta-self (social-psychological/physiological), is a construct of 5 inter-dynamic influences: genetic, nutritional, biological, toxic-infectious, and social-environmental.

 1985 – I started my own record company and began developing artists.
 All in all, I worked on more than 1,000 productions and shows over the years.
+Including pre-production sessions, I’ve managed over 2,000 production sessions.
 I had been a radio announcer, co-written and published new songs, done hundreds of shows and concerts, worked in television and film, and even managed a well known surf band called ‘The Surfaris‘, whose hit song ‘Wipe Out’ was renowned.
+I was even able to get The Surfaris into ‘The New Gidget Show‘ staring Caryn Richman.

 Mid to late 80’s – I began working at the University of the World with Dr. James Grier Miller (Living Systems Theory) and Dr. Martin Chamberlain (Chancellor Emeritus, UCSD).
 The UW board of directors included Lord Walter Parry, Baron of Walton.
 There I developed the TLC/PATH system to systemically increase effective education.
-This led my to working with Dr. Louise Schmidt and Aurelia, the daughter of Françoise Gilot, which led to working with Kathleen Murray and Dr. Jonas Salk at the Salk Institute in La Jolla.
+This led my to working with Dr. Louise Schmidt and Aurelia, the daughter of Françoise Gilot, (at that time married to Jonas Salk, previously married to Pablo Picasso), which led to working with Kathleen Murray and Dr. Jonas Salk at the Salk Institute in La Jolla.
+A core componenet of this new school included a circular school design and modular classrooms including componenet and routing floors to enable reconfiguration of environments.

 Late 80’s to mid 90’s – Jonas encouraged, and assisted, me with the TLC/PATH development and tried to help me understand why politicians did not do what is best.
 Aurelia helped develop an architectural model to show how the physical structure could accent function.
 Kathleen helped me with her editing skills.
 My paper was presented at the EDUCOM (Inter-University Network) meeting in 1992 where I presented to professors from many prestigious universities generating much interest in the project.
 It was during this period that I began to formulate the idea of a Centrist Party to help break the ‘increasing’ gridlock between the left and the right.
 I began to realize that special interest influence was eroding governmental capacity and preventing important work from getting done.

-‘During this period I was splitting my week between managing a recording studio in Hollywood (Friday afternoon to Sunday) and 4 days a week (Monday – Thursday) at the University in La Jolla.
+‘During this period I was splitting my week between managing a recording studio in Hollywood (Thursday night thru Sunday) and Monday – Thursday at the University office in La Jolla.
 It was also around this time that I met Justin Lancaster, who worked with Roger Revelle.
 I was aware of climate issues, though not in depth; I had only begun to recognize that the seeds of this issue could grow to encompass major significance in the bigger picture.

 In June 1995, around June 20th or 21st, Jonas Salk invited me to come down to the office on the next Tuesday.
 Jonas told me he was going to recommend me for what he called the genius grant (The MacArthur genius award), and said he was on the board of directors.
 He died that weekend before our intended meeting.
 I lost a dear friend, one of whom I could say knew my mind.
-Though I had not known it just one week prior, I lost an important advocate for my educational system development work.
+Unfortunately, I soon realized I also lost an important advocate for my educational system development work.

-Mid to late 90’s – I produced a modern surf music album which actually charted some songs in a few countries.
+Mid to late 90’s – I produced a modern surf music album, which actually charted some songs in a few countries.
+The band was called The Surf City Rebels’ and the Album was ‘Fish Stories’.
 Worked a bit in radio and television again and did some business consulting.
 I continued to dabble with my TLC/PATH system and worked to improve methodology.
 I also began examining related information technology that would benefit the system.

-In the mean time, I had invented a new time management system for aviation and written my own patent, filed in 1998 and awarded in 2000; I also was able to secure the international patent.
+In the mean time (1992), I had invented a new time management system for aviation and written my own patent, filed in 1998 and awarded in 2000; I also was able to secure the international patent.
+This patent is now referenced in new patents for space travel and time management in space.

 Late 90’s – I began to think about the climate issue again and was particularly interested in some of the information that was being discussed at that time regarding an identifiable change in the temperature path that seemed to lend strong credibility that changes in atmospheric concentrations of greenhouse gases may have altered the climate path.
 I moved to Detroit, Michigan to try to further my TLC/PATH work through funding that had been made available by the Reagan Administration for the ‘Safe and Drug Free Schools’ initiative.